turboMaCk/qtah/README.md

 #### To add a signal

-Declare your signals in a list using `makeSignal` and export them in the associated class's module with `QtExportSignal`.
+Declare your signals in a list using `makeSignal` or `makeSignalPrivate`, combine them with the class they belong to using `makeQtClassAndSignals`, and export them from the associated class's module with `QtExportClassAndSignals`.
 As an example, see [QLineEdit](qtah-generator/src/Graphics/UI/Qtah/Generator/Interface/Widgets/QLineEdit.hs).

 Use `test`/`collect` as necessary for signals with minimum versions different